Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Joaquim VILLANUEVA i Poll (Barcelona, Spain)

-That Jesus does not instill this practice into His disciples and followers comes as a surprise for John's disciples and for the Pharisees.
-They cannot understand it.
-But Jesus gives them a fundamental reason: “Can the wedding guests fast while the bridegroom is with them?”
+That Jesus does not require this practice of His disciples and of those who listen to Him surprises the disciples of John and the Pharisees.
+They think it is an important omission in His teaching.
+And Jesus gives them a fundamental reason: “Can the wedding guests fast while the bridegroom is with them?”
 (Mk 2:19).
-For Israel's prophets, the bridegroom signifies God Himself, faithful Yahweh, and His divine love for men (in contrast to Israel, His not always so faithful spouse).
-Hence, Jesus is tantamount to Yahweh, and here He declares His divinity: He calls His disciples “the bridegroom's friends”, and those who are with Him do not need to fast for they are not separated from him.
+The bridegroom, in the language of the prophets of Israel, refers to God Himself and is a sign of divine love for humanity (Israel is the bride—often unfaithful—yet the object of the faithful love of the bridegroom, the Lord).
+In other words, Jesus identifies Himself with the Lord.
+Here He is declaring His divinity: He calls His disciples “the friends of the bridegroom,” those who are with Him, and therefore they do not need to fast because they are not separated from Him.

-The Church has remained faithful to Christ's teaching on fasting which, though coming from the prophets and even being a natural and spontaneous practice in many religions, our Lord confirms with a new meaning.
-Fasting can be used as preparation; it strengthens prayer and contemplation.
-Jesus fasts in the desert as a preparation for His public life.
+The Church has remained faithful to this teaching which, coming from the prophets and even being a natural and spontaneous practice in many religions, Jesus Christ confirms and gives a new meaning: He fasts in the desert as preparation for His public ministry; He tells us that prayer is strengthened by fasting; and so on.

-Many poor people, not unacquainted with shabby clothes were among those who listened to our Lord.
-So too were vintners who certainly knew what happens when the new wine is put into old wineskins.
-Jesus reminds them all that they have to receive His message with a new spirit, one that breaks with conformity and the routines of jaded souls; Jesus proposes something entirely different, not another version of the Law, but a new life altogether.
+Among those who listened to the Lord, most would have been poor and familiar with patching garments; there would have been vintners who knew what happens when new wine is poured into old wineskins.
+Jesus reminds them that they must receive His message with a new spirit—one that breaks through the conformism and routine of aging souls—for what He proposes is not just another interpretation of the Law, but a new life.

 Thoughts on Today's Gospel